sadanandpai/javascript-code-challenges/challenges/functions-concepts.md

 <br />

-### Q. Show the procedure of creating object using a factory function
+### Q. Show the procedure of creating an object using a factory function

-- Any function which is not a class or constructor that returns an object without a new keyword is known as factory function
+- Any function which is not a class or constructor that returns an object without a new keyword is known as a factory function
 - A normal function which can be modified to return an object which can be called by passing arguments

 ```js